-Ethnic or Religiously-Based Armed Groups
+Ethnic or Religiously Based Armed Groups

 Some armed groups are operating in Iran's border areas, and are generally composed of ethnic or religious minorities.
 These groups are not known to be cooperating with the mostly Persian members of the Green movement.
 One such group is Jundullah, composed of Sunni Muslims primarily from the Baluchistan region bordering Pakistan.
 Since mid-2008, it has conducted several successful attacks on Iranian security personnel, apparently including in May 2009, claiming revenge for the poor treatment of Sunnis in Iran.
 On October 18, 2009, it claimed responsibility for killing five Revolutionary Guard commanders during a meeting they were holding with local groups in Sistan va Baluchistan Province.
 The regime claimed a major victory against the group in late February 2010 by announcing the capture of Jundullah's top leader, Abdolmalek Rigi.
+The regime executed him in June 2010, and the group retaliated in July 2010 with a major bombing in Zahedan, which killed 28 persons, including some Revolutionary Guards.
+Secretary of State Clinton publicly condemned this bombing.
+On the grounds that the group has attacked civilians in the course of violent attacks in Iran, Jundallah was formally placed on the U.S. of Foreign Terrorist Organizations on November 3, 2010.
+Some saw the designation as an overture toward the Iranian government, while others saw it as a sign that the United States does not support ethnic or sectarian opposition groups that use violence, but only groups that are committed to peaceful protest.
+The group is believed responsible for a December 15, 2010, bombing at a mosque in Chahbahar, also in the Baluchistan region, that killed 38 persons.